 Your partner bought you a guitar for your birthday, so you should really take an hour to start learning how to play it.

-Revel in the self-control it takes to walk past the crisp aisle in the supermarket or hit all your activity goals on your fitness tracker.
+Revel in the self-control it takes to not hit snooze or to hit all your activity goals on your fitness tracker.

 Exercise and eat well because you know you should.
 Limit drinking because you know it's not healthy.
 Stay on top of your weekly assignments because you know procrastinating only makes you feel more stressed.

-Maybe you're totally Type A and feel most accomplished when you follow a training plan precisely.
-Or maybe you're a spiritual, introspective thinker, and reading as many books as you can makes you feel more connected to yourself.
+Maybe you're totally type A and feel most accomplished when you follow a training plan precisely.
+Or maybe you're a spiritual, introspective thinker, and reading as many books as you can (versus skimming the news on repeat) makes you feel more connected to yourself.

-This should be something that brings you joy, but it also has a deeper, often long-term purpose.
+This should be something that brings you bliss, but it also has a deeper, often long-term purpose.
 You want to be a patient and present partner, so you meditate.
-Or you want to land your dream job right out of university, so you study on the weekends if you have to.
-"Your why is highly correlated with happiness", says Lewis, because acting on it gives you a sense of fulfilment.
+Or you want to score your dream job straight out of uni, so you study at weekends if you have to.
+"Your 'why' is highly correlated with happiness", says Lewis, because acting on it gives you a sense of fulfilment.
 And that's what having goals is all about.